Danilo D'Ambrosio: Inter Milan

-2013–14 season
+2013–14: debut season

 On 8 January 2014, Tuttosport reported that D'Ambrosio would join Inter in a cash plus player deal.
 On 28 January, Tuttosport revealed that the fee was €1.75 million cash plus the free loan of Matteo Colombi and 50% of the registration rights of Marco Benassi.
 (Although the transfer also cost Inter an additional €1.04M on agent and other misc. fee on top of the value of the 50% rights of Benassi (€1M) and cash paid (€1.75M)) Two days later, Inter confirmed the deal.

 Three days after that, he made his debut for Nerazzurri in the Derby d'Italia against Juventus at Juventus Stadium, a 3–1 Inter loss.
 On 15 March, D'Ambrosio started his first match with Inter, defeating Hellas Verona 2–0 at the Stadio Marc'Antonio Bentegodi.
 Following that result, he secured a place in the starting lineup.
 D'Ambrosio was an unused substitute in Javier Zanetti's last competitive match at the San Siro, in which Inter defeated Lazio 4–1 to secure a place in UEFA Europa League play-off for next season.
 D'Ambrosio finished his first season with Inter having played 11 matches, 3 of which he played in their entirety.

-2014–15 season
+2014–2017: rise to prominence

 D'Ambrosio scored his first competitive goal for Inter on his European debut, a 3–0 away win over Stjarnan in the first leg of Europa League play-off.
 With a 6–0 victory in the second leg, Inter advanced to the group stage 9–0 on aggregate.
 On 18 September, in the first Europa League group match against Ukrainian side Dnipro Dnipropetrovsk, he scored the only goal of the match.
 D'Ambrosio described his goal as "the most important of his career".
 He scored again in the second group match on 2 October, opening a 2–0 home victory over Azerbaijani side Qarabağ.
 D'Ambrosio concluded his first full-season with Inter Milan by making 32 appearances in all competitions, scoring three times, all in Europa League.

-2015–16 season

 On 20 February 2016, D'Ambrosio scored his first league goal for Inter during the 3–1 home win over Sampdoria, beating the goalkeeper with a volley in with the inside of his left boot at the back post.
 That was the first "Italian" goal for Inter in Serie A since Andrea Ranocchia scored on 15 December 2014.
 Eight days later, against Juventus for the next league match, D'Ambrosio's misplaced a header resulting in Leonardo Bonucci scoring in 47th minute; the match finished 2–0 for Juventus.
 Later, on 12 March against Bologna, he was again in the scoresheet for the second time this season, scoring the second goal of the match minutes before assisting the goal of Ivan Perišić, helping Inter to get its second consecutive league win.